Say hello to A.R. Ivanovich:

 Book release notification list:

-Enter your email address below to be notified the moment the next War of Princes book is available for purchase.
+Enter your email address below to be notified the moment my next book is available for purchase.

 You will ONLY receive a single email for each book that is released.
 If you signed up for a previous release, you're already in the system.
 Signing up for this list also means that you've been dipped in excitement, rolled in adventure, and powdered by the sweet scent of glory.
 This list is hypoallergenic.